Don’t Waste Your Retirement

 To begin with, RETIREMENT SHOULD NOT BE ABOUT MAINTAINING LIFESTYLE.
 If retirement is about maintaining your present lifestyle, why even bother?
 Retirement should be about change, new opportunities and expanding your comfort zones.
 Not maintaining anything and certainly not sitting back and ruminating about the past.
 And a “once in a lifetime” vacation and a fancy car?
 YOU ARE RETIRING!
 What are you supposed to take this “once in a lifetime” trip and then come home, buy a fancy car, sit in an easy chair and reminisce about the time you went to France?

 Retirement should simply be a new chapter, not the last thing we do in our lives.
 Retirement is time to reinvent yourself, try new things and reward yourself with time you didn’t have before.
-Hopefully this will be high-quality time.
-If you want to travel, reward yourself by starting an open ended adventure, not a “once in a lifetime” ANYTHING.
-If you can afford to retire in the the United States, Europe or other developed countries, you can certainly become a wanderer, practically anywhere in the world, FOR AS LONG AS YOU CHOOSE.
+Hopefully, this will be high-quality time.
+If you want to travel, reward yourself by starting an open-ended adventure, not a “once in a lifetime” ANYTHING.
+If you can afford to retire in the United States, Europe or other developed countries, you can certainly become a wanderer, practically anywhere in the world, FOR AS LONG AS YOU CHOOSE.
 You can take up some new hobbies, expand your circle of friends, take up public speaking, run for office, learn to dance or take singing lessons.
-Retirement is a new beginning, do what you want, color outside of the lines.
-Again, to me the big question about retirement is – why would you want to retire AND continue your present lifestyle?
+When determining when is the best time to retire, remember, retirement is a new beginning, do what you want, color outside of the lines.
+Again, to me, the big question about retirement is – why would you want to retire AND continue your present lifestyle?